The discipline of doing. “Leadership is demonstrated at the moment of need. You learn to be a leader by acting, by doing” – Carlos Ghosn

 Influencing, inspiring, and motivating are part of the daily task of a leader.

-The creation of a great vision and the implementation of the vision means nothing with the ability to effectively implement the plan.
+The creation of a great vision and the implementation of the vision mean nothing without the ability to effectively implement the plan.

 One of the fundamental skill sets of a leader is the ability to implement their vision.
 Implementation is making it happen.